Credit Information in Earnings Calls: Introduction

 An important source of forward-looking credit information for market participants is communication with management teams.
 In addition to the publicly disclosed financial metrics that are available from 10-Ks and 10-Qs, management teams convey to investors their thinking about how a company's leverage and balance sheet will appear in the future.
 Earnings calls represent one -- and perhaps the most -- important channel for regular communication between investors and management teams.
 Earnings calls generally occur on a quarterly basis and last between one and one and a half hours.
 Given that calls are both infrequent and relatively short, if management teams or investors choose to discuss information relevant to a company's credit risk, it is likely because such information is important.
 In this paper, we show that quarterly earnings calls contain valuable information about the future pricing of credit risk, information that is not already reflected in either credit spreads or in other firm characteristics which have been shown in prior work to forecast corporate bond returns and risk.

 One of the challenges with identifying credit-relevant portions of earnings calls is that call transcripts often run into the dozens of pages, many of which contain little credit-relevant information.
 To address this, we identify a set of credit-related words and phrases, and focus our analysis on the portions of the earnings call transcripts that are in the vicinity of mentions of these credit-related terms.
 Our sample contains all U.S. earnings calls from 2009--2020.
 Most of these, and virtually all recent ones, have at least one credit-relevant portion (see Panel A of Figure~\ref{f:summ-stats}).
 Using natural language processing (NLP) techniques, we calculate an implied credit spread for each earnings call.
-The implied credit spread is obtained by regressing (a measure related to) firms' credit default swap (CDS) spreads on the count of words, bigrams and trigrams (collectively, {\it tokens}) that occur in the vicinity of credit mentions in earnings calls, \footnote{We use CDS rather than corporate bond data because the former are cleaner, as we discuss below.} and then applying the estimated model to the token count of a particular earnings call.
+The implied credit spread is obtained by regressing (a measure related to) firms' credit default swap (CDS) spreads on the count of words, bigrams and trigrams (collectively, {\it tokens}) that occur in the vicinity of credit mentions in earnings calls, \footnote{We discuss our reasons for using CDS rather than corporate bond data below.} and then applying the estimated model to the token count of a particular earnings call.